jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 TO A BCG ANALYSIS
 OF SDV GROWTH.
 22
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
-The Hardware Bill of Materials (HBOM) is a product development technical document that details the hardware components used to build a vehicle such as ECUs, TCUs, infotainment systems, gauge clusters, CAN bus, and IoT controllerseach from different suppliers and supply chains with their own software and software supply chains.
+The Hardware Bill of Materials (HBOM) is a product development technical document that details the hardware components used to build a vehicle— such as ECUs, TCUs, infotainment systems, gauge clusters, CAN bus, and IoT controllers—each from different suppliers and supply chains with their own software and software supply chains.
-The SBOM is a dynamic software development technical document that details the software components, libraries, and dependencies that are installed on a hardware component and the vehicle
+The SBOM is a dynamic software development technical document that details the software components, libraries, and dependencies that are installed on a hardware component and the vehicle‌
 .
 Together, the HBOM and SBOM provide a comprehensive view of the supply chains, facilitating transparency and traceability to address hardware and software vulnerabilities.
-With frequent OTA updates, the SBOM is no longer staticbut rather constantly evolving long after a vehicle leaves the factoryand risk profiles continuously change, but they can be remediated in real time as well.
+With frequent OTA updates, the SBOM is no longer static—but rather constantly evolving long after a vehicle leaves the factory—and risk profiles continuously change, but they can be remediated in real time as well.
-Furthermore, modern SDV HBOMs and SBOMs go beyond in\-vehicle components to include charging points and networks, as well as 3rd\-party applications for smart mobility, OEM services, telematics devices, and electric vehicle (EV) chargingadding even more complexity.
+Furthermore, modern SDV HBOMs and SBOMs go beyond in\-vehicle components to include charging points and networks, as well as 3rd\-party applications for smart mobility, OEM services, telematics devices, and electric vehicle (EV) charging—adding even more complexity.
-Recent regulatory efforts, including UNECE WP.29 R15520 and R15621, ISO SAE 2143422, the US National Highway Traffic Administration (NHTSA) guidelines23, and recent regulations in China24, have mandated SBOM adoption in the Automotive industry.
-These regulations broaden the scope of SBOM to encompass not only OEM\-developed software, but also Tier\-1 and Tier\-2 components and librariesgiving OEMs the ability to identify and manage software\-related vulnerabilities and risks.
+Recent regulatory efforts, including UNECE WP.29 R15520 and R15621, ISO/ SAE 2143422, the US National Highway Traffic Administration (NHTSA) guidelines23, and recent regulations in China24, have mandated SBOM adoption in the Automotive industry.
+These regulations broaden the scope of SBOM to encompass not only OEM\-developed software, but also Tier\-1 and Tier\-2 components and libraries—giving OEMs the ability to identify and manage software\-related vulnerabilities and risks.
 The ability to manipulate software components and exploit vulnerabilities poses a significant threat to the cybersecurity posture of fleet\-wide control